lotusrn/cse15l-lab-reports/labreport3.md

 **grep -i "PATTERN" (path) (Source: Inputting `man grep` into the command Terminal)**
-- another use of `grep` is doing a CASE-INSENSITIVE search the string in `" "`, and searches for it within a file
+- Another use of `grep` is doing a CASE-INSENSITIVE search the string in `" "`, and searches for it within a file
-- though similar to `grep -w` this could be helpful in not worrying about the text manipulation of what you're searching for, in comparison to -w in which it must be exact
+- Though similar to `grep -w` this could be helpful in not worrying about the text manipulation of what you're searching for, in comparison to -w in which it must be exact
 ```
 rnesn@rahrahren MINGW64 ~/OneDrive/Desktop/kolehiyo/CSE/CSE15L/LABWEEK5/docsearch/technical (main)
 $ grep -i "saving" 911report/*.txt